 To start the diagnostic procedure, first, make an appointment with a doctor and share your symptoms.
 Next, your healthcare provider will recommend some diagnostic examinations, including:

 After the necessary tests, if the medical team finds that you have gastroesophageal reflux disease, then a specific treatment course is selected to ensure your relief.
-PPIs can heal esophagitis and prevent complications, though GERD is often chronic.
-However, the underlying cause of GERD persists.
+Proton pump inhibitors (PPIs) are highly effective in reducing stomach acid and healing most cases of erosive esophagitis.
+However, GERD is often a chronic condition, and symptoms may return when medication is stopped if the underlying factors (such as LES dysfunction) remain.

 Following healthy lifestyle habits can help minimise the recurrence of acid reflux.
 Some simple, practical lifestyle tips are listed below: